Financial-Times/dotcom-reliability-kit/packages/middleware-log-errors/README.md

 ```

 This is passed directly onto the relevant log-error method, [see the documentation for that package for more details](../log-error/README.md#optionslogger).

+## Migrating

+Consult the [Migration Guide](./docs/migration.md) if you're trying to migrate to a later major version of this package.

 ## Contributing